Shashank552-dotcom/Supply-Chain-Management-Analysis/README.md

 This project analyzes key aspects of a supply chain system to uncover trends, inefficiencies, and optimization opportunities.
 The dataset includes information on shipping costs, supplier performance, delivery timelines, and regional logistics.

-An interactive **Power BI dashboard** was created to visualize the findings and deliver actionable insights.
+An interactive **Tableau dashboard** was created to visualize the findings and deliver actionable insights.

 ---